Programming-Project-2021-22/programming-project-2021-22.github.io/contents/4-how-java-works/1-introduction.md

 ## Learning goals

-In this module, you will learn:
+In this module, you will learn about:

-1. asd
-2. asd
-3. asd
+1. How Java programs are executed
+2. What is the JVM and its main components
+3. What is the classpath
+4. How Java passes parameters
+5. What is the Java Memory Model

 ## Sources